SAP says no plan to return to having two CEOs

 "It is a unique model.
 It requires unique trust and friendship.
 Back in 2010 two was better than one.
 We had to get a lot of things moving on the strategy," he said.

 Since McDermott and Hagemann-Snabe took over at the helm at SAP in February 2010 after the surprise resignation of Leon Apotheker.
-Since then the shares have added 75 percent in value, giving SAP a market value of 67 billion euros ($91.8 billion).
+Since then the shares have added 75 percent in value, giving SAP a market value of 67 billion euros (54.2 billion pounds).

 (With additional reporting by Ilona Wissenbach; Editing by Greg Mahlich)